 I recently decided to change the way I display birthdays in the classroom.
 You may remember that for many years I used cute gift bags for each month that I hung on the wall.
-Inside each bag were popsicle sticks with the child’s name and birth date.
+Inside each bag were craft sticks with the child’s name and birth date.
 When I changed the calendar each month I just took the sticks out of the appropriate bag and placed them in our pocket chart calendar.
 This was a great space and time saver that I absolutely loved.
 However, when we started using our ActivBoard for the calendar it no longer seemed necessary.

-Not being a big fan of bulletin boards in general it took me a long time to brainstorm another way to display birthdays.
+Not being a big fan of bulletin boards it took me a long time to brainstorm another way to display birthdays.
 My classroom theme the last few years has been flowers and growing since young children really do grow a lot in only one year.
 I have a garden themed classroom library and my bulletin boards all have flower borders.

 Finally it dawned on me; I should create a birthday display involving flowers and flower pots.
 I finally came up with the idea pictured above.
 I cut 12 flower pot shapes out of brown construction paper and added labels for the months.
-Next, I used my Cricut to cut out colorful flower shapes and glued them to popsicle sticks.
-I wrote each child’s name and birth date on the bottom of the sticks with a Sharpie and placed the finished flowers in the correct flower pot.
+Next, I used my Cricut to cut out colorful flower shapes and glued them to craft sticks.
+I wrote each child’s name and birth date on the bottom of the sticks with a permanent marker and placed the finished flowers in the correct flower pot.
 I titled the bulletin board “Blooming Birthdays”.

 I really like this new bulletin board, what do you think?
 How do you display student birthdays in your classroom?